 Heat treatment, as I’ve mentioned in the article already, is a great natural, chemical-free, way to get rid of lice.
 Using a blow dryer or a hair straightening device, or even a hair curler can certainly be an effective way to kill lice and their eggs.
 The problem is, it’s hard to get these devices close enough to the scalp to get the newest eggs without getting burned.
 Follow this treatment up with a nit comb to ensure a chemical-free lice remedy.
 There is a product coming to market that is apparently called the LouseBuster which uses heat to kill lice and nits as well.

 Freezing temperatures have been known to kill lice and their eggs as well.
 We see this tactic used to kill round worms and tapeworms in fish, but I don’t think you want to put your child in the freezer, do you?
-Well, if you have anything that can’t be washed or some object that you’re certain is infested with lice, throw it in your freezer for a week and then wash it.
+Well, if you have anything that can’t be washed or some object that you’re certain is infested, throw it in your freezer for a week and then wash it.

 Electronic Lice Combs are produced by companies like LiceGuard and are apparently far more effective at getting rid of head lice and nits.
 If you’re not into pyrethrins, permethrins, and other chemical head lice treatments, you may want to consider investing in an electronic lice comb.